BoringKraken/HA-Smart-Dumb-Appliances/PRIMER.md

 2. More detailed energy analytics
 5. Enhanced visualization options

+## Development Guidelines

+### Coordinator Responsibility
+- **Centralized Calculations**: All state calculations, energy tracking, cost calculations, duration tracking, and service status logic MUST be handled within the `SmartDumbApplianceCoordinator`.
+- **Sensor Role**: Sensors should ONLY read data directly from the coordinator's `data` attribute.
+Sensors should not perform any independent calculations or maintain their own state beyond what's provided by the coordinator.

+### Commenting Code
+- **Docstrings**: Use clear and concise docstrings for all classes and methods, explaining their purpose, arguments, and return values.
+- **Complex Logic**: Add comments to explain complex algorithms, non-obvious logic, or potential edge cases.
+- **User-Friendly**: Write comments that are easy for other developers (and future you) to understand.
+Avoid jargon where possible and explain the 'why' behind the code, not just the 'what'.
+- **Keep Updated**: Ensure comments are kept up-to-date when code logic changes.

+### Adding New Features
+1. Extend `SmartDumbApplianceBase` for new sensor types if needed.
+2. Update the coordinator's `ApplianceData` dataclass and calculation logic to include new data points.
+3. Add appropriate logging for new features (see Debugging section).
+4. Update documentation (`PRIMER.md`, docstrings) to reflect new features.

+### Modifying Existing Features
+1. **Coordinator First**: Make necessary changes to calculations or state logic within the `SmartDumbApplianceCoordinator`.
+2. **Sensor Updates**: Update sensors only if they need to access new data points from the coordinator or change how they display existing data.
+3. **Impact Review**: Review the impact on all sensors and the overall state management.
+4. **Logging**: Maintain logging consistency across changes.
+5. **Documentation**: Update documentation (`PRIMER.md`, docstrings) to reflect modifications.

+### Debugging
+1. Enable debug logging in Home Assistant's `configuration.yaml` for `custom_components.smart_dumb_appliance` to trace state changes and calculations.
+2. Monitor coordinator updates and sensor processing in the logs.
+3. Review state transitions and error conditions.

 ## Technical Architecture

 ### Data Flow
-1. Power Sensor → Coordinator
+1. **Power Sensor → Coordinator**
-   - Coordinator subscribes to power sensor changes
+   - The coordinator subscribes to power sensor changes.
-   - Processes power readings to determine appliance state
+   - Processes power readings to determine appliance state.
-   - Calculates energy usage and timing information
+   - Calculates energy usage and timing information.
-   - Maintains running state and use count
+   - Maintains running state and use count.

-2. Coordinator → Sensors
+2. **Coordinator → Sensors**
-   - Coordinator provides data to all sensors
+   - The coordinator provides data to all sensors.
-   - Sensors receive updates through async_update()
+   - Sensors receive updates through `async_update()`.
    - Each sensor type processes data differently:
-     - Current Power: Direct power reading
+     - **Current Power**: Direct power reading
-     - Cumulative Energy: Energy calculations
+     - **Cumulative Energy**: Energy calculations
-     - Service Status: Use count and maintenance tracking
+     - **Service Status**: Use count and maintenance tracking

 ### Key Classes
-1. SmartDumbApplianceCoordinator
+1. **SmartDumbApplianceCoordinator**
-   - Manages data updates and state tracking
+   - Manages data updates and state tracking.
-   - Handles power sensor subscriptions
+   - Handles power sensor subscriptions.
-   - Calculates running state and energy usage
+   - Calculates running state and energy usage.
-   - Provides data to all sensors
+   - Provides data to all sensors.

-2. SmartDumbApplianceBase
+2. **SmartDumbApplianceBase**
-   - Base class for all sensors
+   - Base class for all sensors.
-   - Handles common initialization and updates
+   - Handles common initialization and updates.
-   - Manages icon and color updates
+   - Manages icon and color updates.
-   - Provides shared attributes and methods
+   - Provides shared attributes and methods.

-3. Sensor Types
+3. **Sensor Types**
+   - `SmartDumbApplianceBinarySensor`
+   - `SmartDumbApplianceServiceSensor`
-   - SmartDumbApplianceCurrentPowerSensor
+   - `SmartDumbApplianceCurrentPowerSensor`
-   - SmartDumbApplianceCumulativeEnergySensor
+   - `SmartDumbApplianceDurationSensor`
-   - SmartDumbApplianceServiceSensor
+   - `SmartDumbApplianceEnergySensor`
-   - SmartDumbApplianceBinarySensor
+   - `SmartDumbApplianceCostSensor`

 ### State Management
-1. Coordinator State
+1. **Coordinator State**
-   - power_state: Current power reading
+   - `power_state`: Current power reading
-   - is_running: Appliance running state
+   - `is_running`: Appliance running state
-   - start_time: Cycle start timestamp
+   - `start_time`: Cycle start timestamp
-   - end_time: Cycle end timestamp
+   - `end_time`: Cycle end timestamp
-   - use_count: Total usage cycles
+   - `use_count`: Total usage cycles
-   - cycle_energy: Current cycle energy
+   - `cycle_energy`: Current cycle energy
-   - cycle_cost: Current cycle cost
+   - `cycle_cost`: Current cycle cost

-2. Sensor State
+2. **Sensor State**
-   - native_value: Primary sensor value
+   - `native_value`: Primary sensor value
-   - extra_state_attributes: Additional data
+   - `extra_state_attributes`: Additional data
-   - icon: Current display icon
+   - `icon`: Current display icon
-   - entity_picture: Colored icon image
+   - `entity_picture`: Colored icon image

 ### Debug Logging
 The integration provides extensive debug logging at key points:

-1. Coordinator Logging
+1. **Coordinator Logging**
    - Power sensor state changes
    - Running state transitions
    - Energy calculations
    - Update timing information

-2. Sensor Logging
+2. **Sensor Logging**
    - Update receipt from coordinator
    - State changes
    - Energy calculations
    - Service status changes

-3. Binary Sensor Logging
+3. **Binary Sensor Logging**
    - State transitions
    - Power readings
    - Timing information